dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/README.md

 Checklist:
 : All interactions work using a keyboard
 : Focus is never trapped
-: Page has is a working skip-link
+: Page has is a working skip link
 : Focus order is logical
 : Focus is always visible
 : Focus is contained within modals and pop-ups